zierroff/MQTT-MaraX/README.md

 Please read through the code if you want to use this project for yourselves.
 The code is made with vscode and the platformio addon.
 There are a few things you have to change: Wifi Password, Wifi SSID, MQTT IP.

 The data is streamed in when the ESP is powered on.
 I am splitting the data with the ESP and sending it to the Mqtt Server.
 If you want to check the pump with a reed sensor i have added the option in Software on pin14.
-The data is read every 100ms and send.
-So there is a error of 200ms if that concerns.
-In the end i have not added the reed sensor since the flag option also sendes when the pump SSR is powerd.
-Please read trough the
+The data is send every 100ms.

 ## Schematic
 The OKI-78SR family comes pin compatible to a 7805 but without the need of capacitors and much more efficent.
 So i choose a 3.3V variant for the project.